Protect Your Customers With Secure Payment Systems

 An SSL certificate will reassure your website’s visitors that their data is secure if they enter in their payment information.
 Browsers will even show if a website has an SSL certificate or not.

-85% of Internet users reported that they would stop using a website if it wasn’t secure.
+Eighty-one percent of internet users reported that they would stop interacting with a brand online after a data breach.
 So a TLS or an SSL certificate offers peace of mind and tightens your online store’s security.

-Research shows that 23% of customers abandon their shopping carts if they have to create an account, while 12% abandon their carts if checking out is too confusing.
+Research shows that many customers abandon their shopping carts if they have to create an account, while others abandon their carts if checking out is too confusing.
 As such, a streamlined and secure checkout is the best way to protect your customers’ data and keep them happy.

 The data points most merchants can cut down to are: